Home Depot Q2 2021 Earnings Call Transcript

 Chuck Grom

 Hey, good morning.
-I was wondering if you guys could elaborate a little bit more on some of the benefits you expect to see once the One HD Supply Chain that's built out sometime in 2022.
+I just wonder if you guys could elaborate a little bit more on some of the benefits you expect to see, once the One Supply Chain gets built out sometime in 2022?

 Ted Decker

 Sure.
-The whole purpose of the supply chain is really our ability to deliver all of our products, parcel and big and bulky to 90% of the US population same and next day.
-And we're three plus years into this buildout.
+The whole purpose of the supply chain is really our ability to deliver all of our products, parcel and big and bulky to 90% of the U.S. population, same and next day.
+We're three-plus years into this build-out.
 We have multiple facilities up of each type that we're building.
-They're all performing well and fulfilling that expectation of being able to deliver and satisfy the customer.
-Speed and reliability is what's required, particularly with our Pro customers.
+They're all performing well in fulfilling that expectation of being able to deliver and satisfy the customer.
+Speed and reliability is what's required, particularly with our pro customers.
 In addition, it's allowing us to expand our assortments from what we carry in our stores.
-So not only can we get the product in a quicker, more reliable fashion to our customers, we can get a broader assortment to our customers.
+Not only can we get the product, in a quicker, more reliable fashion to our customers, we can get a broader assortment to our customers.
+Lastly, we're up to $660 a square foot of sales this past quarter in our stores.

-And lastly, we were up to $660 a square foot of sales this past quarter in our stores, and it's just a tremendous amount of activity and cube in that building.
-So, to be able to get deliveries, particularly the big and bulky deliveries out of the store, that helps our customer flow and our associate activities in the store, and we're just thrilled with that.
-In particular, as our FTCs have opened up, we're relieving tremendous amount of delivery activity and cube flow out of our stores and delivering directly out of the new facilities exactly the way the supply chain team had planned it.
+It's just a tremendous amount of activity in cube in that building.
+To be able to get deliveries, particularly the big and bulky deliveries out of the store, that helps our customer flow and our associate activities in the store.
+We're just thrilled with that in particular.
+As our FDCs have opened up, we're relieving tremendous amount of delivery activity in cube flow out of our stores and delivering directly out of the new facilities exactly the way the supply chain team had planned it.

 Chuck Grom

 That's great.
-And then just on lumber, curious what you're seeing from a unit volume perspective as prices dropped throughout the quarter.
+Then just on lumber, I'm curious what you're seeing from a unit volume perspective as prices dropped throughout the quarter.

 Ted Decker

-We'll, clearly when we -- when we hit $1,500 plus a 1,000 board feet, people backed out of the market for sure and waited.
-And it wasn't that we got a tremendous amount of new supply in the marketplace.
-I think once you hit that tipping point where people backed off on the margin and prices started to fall, and as Craig said, it was falling so quickly. $100, $150, even $200 a 1,000 board feet per week, people just stepped back even further.
+Well, clearly, when we hit $1,500 per 1,000 board feet, people backed out of the market for sure and waited.
+It wasn't that we got a tremendous amount of new supply in the marketplace.
+I think once you hit that tipping point where people backed off on the margin and prices started to fall, and as Craig said, it was falling so quickly, $100, $150, even $200 a 1,000 board feet per week, people just stepped back even further.
 That's now settled at about $430 for framing lumber.
-And, for sure, at those high levels, we saw an impact to units, our units had turned negative.
-And as prices have come down, units are still negative, but on a sequential basis, improving and responding to that lower price.
-So we're very pleased supply and demand dynamics worked as expected.
+For sure, at those high levels, we saw an impact to units.
+Our units had turned negative.
+As prices have come down, units are still negative, but on a sequential basis, improving and responding to that lower price.
+We're very pleased.
+Supply and demand dynamics worked as expected.

 Chuck Grom